iv-project/IVio/docs/formats-fasta.md

 ## Reader (`reader`, `reader::config`) { #markdown data-toc-label="Reader" }
 The `ivio::fasta::reader` accepts a `ivio::fasta::reader::config` object for initialization.
 It initializes an object that enables you to iterate over the records of a file.
-It is is for-range compatible, meaning it fulfils c++ concepts of  [range](https://en.cppreference.com/w/cpp/ranges/range) and [LegacyInputIterator](https://en.cppreference.com/w/cpp/named_req/InputIterator).
+It is is for-range compatible, meaning it fulfills c++ concepts of  [range](https://en.cppreference.com/w/cpp/ranges/range) and [LegacyInputIterator](https://en.cppreference.com/w/cpp/named_req/InputIterator).
 When looping over a reader it returns `record_view` objects that are only valid until next record is being requested from the reader.
 To get ownership of the data, it is required to create an object of type `record`.